Finding Solace In Grief: How To Deal With The Loss Of A Spouse

 Denial

 During the initial phases of loss, it might be difficult for the surviving spouse to accept or face the reality of the situation.
-We may know the truth in a cognitive sense, but denial may serve as a kind of unconscious defense mechanism protecting us from the pain.
+We may know the truth in a cognitive sense, but denial may serve as a kind of unconscious defense mechanism defending us from the pain.

 Anger